Invisible College: Detailed evidence

 In letters in 1646 and 1647, Boyle refers to "our invisible college" or "our philosophical college".
 The society's common theme was to acquire knowledge through experimental investigation.
 Three dated letters are the basic documentary evidence: Boyle sent them to Isaac Marcombes (Boyle's former tutor and a Huguenot, who was then in Geneva), Francis Tallents who at that point was a fellow of Magdalene College, Cambridge, and London-based Samuel Hartlib.

+Dorothy Stimson writes that "The work of the Royal Society in seventeenth century England is of such significance in the development of experimental science and in the recognition given this "new philosophy" that great importance is attached to any part of the life of that century which may help to explain the origins and growth of the Society." and that Comenius was in large part a big influence on this group.

+On the historical movement, Clay Shirky notes in his book Cognitive Surplus that:

 The Hartlib Circle were a far-reaching group of correspondents linked to Hartlib, an intelligencer.
 They included Sir Cheney Culpeper and Benjamin Worsley who were interested, among other matters, in alchemy.
 Worsley in 1646 was experimenting on saltpetre manufacture, and Charles Webster in the Oxford Dictionary of National Biography argues that he was the "prime mover" of the Invisible College at this point: a network with aims and views close to those of the Hartlib Circle with which it overlapped.
 Margery Purver concludes that the 1647 reference of "invisible college" was to the group around Hartlib concerned to lobby Parliament in favour of an "Office of Address" or centralised communication centre for the exchange of information.
 Maddison suggests that the "Invisible College" might have comprised Worsley, John Dury and others with Boyle, who were interested in profiting from science (and possibly involving George Starkey).

 Richard S. Westfall distinguishes Hartlib's "Comenian circle" from other groups; and gives a list of "invisible college" members based on this identification.
 They comprise: William Petty, Boyle, Arnold Boate and Gerard Boate, Cressy Dymock, and Gabriel Platte.
 Miles Symner may have belonged to this circle.